Table of Contents

 The easiest way of heat transfer is heat conduction.
 As mentioned, this is done by neighboring substances, the warmer substance transferring its energy to the colder one.

 Metals generally are good heat conductors.
-Bad heat conductors are gases, wool, paper and much more.
-Such bad heat conductors are used as thermal insulation materials.
+Bad heat conductors are gases, wool, paper and many others, which are used as thermal insulation materials.

 Popular Exam Questions in Thermodynamics

 The answer key can be found below the references.